Looking for information about the latest All-Clad factory sale? Here are my All-Clad posts.

-They have most of their line of cookware available, but not all, and some favorites (like the 12" stainless fry pan, and its lid) are hard to find.
-Overall, though, it's an amazing value.
-Make sure to arrive early - there is always a long line to get into the sale, and I've had up to an hour wait to get into the sale.
+Most of All Clad’s cookware is available but not their entire line.
+Some favorites (like the 12″ stainless fry pan and its lid) are hard to find.
+Overall, though, it’s an amazing value.
+Make sure to arrive early – there is always a long line to get into the sale, and I’ve had up to an hour wait.

 Q: What forms of payment do they take?

 A: I’ve used Visa and MasterCard, and I know they take cash and checks.
 Not sure about other credit cards.

 Q: Does it matter which day I go?
 Is stuff only available on Friday?

 A: I’ve been there both Friday and Saturday morning, and have never been disappointed.
 They re-stock throughout the day; I’ve seen pallets of their special deals coming in during the sale.
 They seem to have a large stock of their best deals.

 That said, certain items (12 inch lids, their pasta multi-pot) disappeared quickly when I was there, so I think some of the items are first come, first serve.
 My advice?
 If there is a specific item you want badly, and you can make it early on Friday, do it.
 (Be prepared to stand in line.)
 If you can’t make it early in the day, don’t let that stop you – the sale is still worth the trip.
 You’ll still get good deals and selection.

 *I will not be there this time around.
 I don’t need any new cookware right now.
 If anything, I need to hold a garage sale and unload some of what I’ve accumulated…

 View Larger Map